Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 22-users_and_homes contains a script  that displays all users and their home directories, sorted by users.
 Based on the the /etc/passwd file.

 File 100-empty_casks contains a script that finds all empty files and directories in the current directory and all sub-directories.

+File 101-gifs contains a script that lists all the files with a .gif extension in the current directory and all its sub-directories.